gonzoalo/loka-challenge/README.md

 # Loka Challenge(door2door)

-The following projects aims to process data daily from events from a Car Service Company and stores them in a Data Warehouse For this purpose we are going to use AWS as our cloud provider so in order to run the project we need an aws account.
+The following projects aims to process data daily events from a Car Service Company and stores them in a Data Warehouse.
+For this purpose we are going to use AWS as our cloud provider so in order to run the project we need an aws account.

 ## Aproach

-For this project I want to have a robust pipeline for future possible scenarios like modifying tables columns or adding new table to the data warehouse, etc. That's why the whole project have a main config file where we can set this up according to the business needs.
+For this project I want to have a robust pipeline for future possible scenarios like modifying table columns or adding new table to the data warehouse, etc. That's why the whole project have a main config file where we can set this up according to the business needs.

 ## Architecture

-For the infrastructure cloud architecture we are going to use a Raw and Strucutre zone.
+ We are going to use a Raw and Strucutre zone as staging zones.
 The first to copy the data from the original source and the second to store the data after the transformation job so we can still have a copy o the original data for any furutre use case.
 We are going to use Athena as a SQL-queriable data warehouse.
+So the architecture will be the following:

 ![alt text](img/architecture.png)